jronallo/iiif-image/readme.md

 Besides converting single images, the CLI is capable of taking a directory of images and converting each to multiple derivatives.
 This tool allows for creating a IIIF Level 0 image server with pre-rendered images.

+It allows for creating a profile in YAML to set the host, IIIF compliance level, and URL parameters for creating images.
+See an example in `config/profile.yml`.

 ## Compliance

 The goal is to have `iiif-image` be compliant with all levels of [version 2.1](http://iiif.io/api/image/2.1/compliance/) of the API.
 It is not there yet.
 The following is what I believe to be the current compliance level.